Marc Gispert Saget

 Third research

-The aim of this research was to confirm, through a first click test, the hypothesis regarding the position, the design and the content of the button filters on the map view.
+This research aimed to validate, through an initial click test, the hypotheses concerning the position, design, and content of the filter buttons in the map view.

 Image shown